After each step, see if you still need help.

 Check that everything's on, connected, and in range

-Make sure that your Internet router is connected to your modem and that both are on.
-If your router and modem are combined, just make sure that the device is on.
+Make sure that your Internet router is connected to your modem and that both are powered on.
+If your router and modem are combined, make sure that the device is powered on.

 Connect to Wi-Fi

-On Apple TV (4th generation), go to Settings > Network.
+On Apple TV 4K or Apple TV (4th generation), go to Settings > Network.
 On Apple TV (2nd or 3rd generation), go to Settings > General > Network.
 Choose the name of a compatible Wi-Fi network to join.
 If asked, enter your Wi-Fi password.
 If you don’t know your password, get help.